-- Duration of Ural Motorcycles Limited Warranty is 24 months, starting from the date the motorcycle is sold to the first retail purchaser and the warranty registration card is received by Ural Australia - There is no mileage limitation. - Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.
+- Duration of Ural Motorcycles Limited Warranty is 24 months, starting with the earlier of (a) the date the motorcycle is sold to the first retail purchaser and the warranty registration card is received by Ural Motorcycles, or (b) after 12 months in the selling dealer's inventory. - There is no mileage limitation. - Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.